Accredited services

 EMEC recognises that certification is a key component to developing a mature industry, helping to attract investment.
 EMEC has been active in supporting the development of marine energy standards since the Centre was established in 2003.

-EMEC has operated as the world’s first and only ISO/IEC 17025 accredited ocean energy test laboratory since 2005.
+EMEC has operated as the world’s first and only recognised ISO/IEC 17025 ocean energy test laboratory since 2005.

 In 2020, we were designated with Renewable Energy Testing Laboratory (RETL) status by the International Electrotechnical Commission – Renewable Energy System (IECRE), the highest international designation for marine energy test laboratories.
 Click here for more information and Schedules of Accreditation: Accreditation and Certification.

-As an accredited test facility, we can offer independent, internationally recognised performance assessment of ocean energy devices (ISO/IEC 17025).
+As an independent test facility, we offer internationally-recognised performance assessment of ocean energy devices.
 Such assessments ensure that project installations adhere to IEC international standards, verifying the methodologies used and supporting technical development pathways towards certification.

 With an independent report, you can provide third party assurance and credibility to your claims to investors and funders.